robolyst/osquant/content/papers/intro-to-black-scholes-and-hedging/index.md

 \end{align}
 $$

-The intuition here is that the return on the total position (option + stock) should be equal to the risk free rate.
-This is what we call an arbitrage free assumption.
+The intuition here is that the return on the total position (option - stock) should be equal to the risk free rate.
+This is a combination of two assumptions.
+The first is that the investor should be risk neutral, that is, so long as the long term return is the same, the investor shouldn't care about added risk.
+The second assumption is an arbitrage free market.

 The full list of assumptions required to solve for \\( C \\) are:

 1. A risk free asset exists with a fixed rate of return for the life of the option.
+1. The investor is risk neutral.
 1. The market is arbitrage free.
 1. You can borrow and lend any amount of money at the risk free rate.
 1. You can buy or sell any amount of the stock.
 This includes short selling and fractional amounts.